railgn/godot_test/README.md

 				- on new game, use save as default node
 			- save node dictionary as json
 				- ready function loads json as dictionary

+	Currently, status effects dont have mapping stat adders/multipliers, but equipment does.
+Which is fine

 	Save data:
 		Relics